nigelgomesot/sensor/README.md

 Sentiment donut
 messages by week(Positive, Negative)
 Top 10 Entities

-DONE
-Filters:
-From/Upto DateTime
-Text
+Filters:From/Upto DateTimeText
+Count widget: Show count of messages

 PENDING:
-Count widget: Show count of messages
 Link to the messages with filters
+Show Filters